ubccr/ccrdocs/pages/howto/containerization.md

 3. **Wrapper Scripts**: Generates scripts for programs used by the container, so they can be used as native binaries.
 4. **Jupyter Kernel (Optional with partial functionality)**: Creates Jupyter kernels for supported containers, allowing interactive workflows through Jupyter Lab/Notebook.

+!!!
+Warning "Important"
+    As of this release, the Jupyter kernel option is available with limited functionality.
+CCR staff cannot guarantee stability or provide support for it.

-### Benefits and Limitations
+### Applications and Limitations

-**Benefits:**
+**Use cases:**

-- `container-mod` works well with HPC environments where module based systems are already present, and you want to use the portability and consistency of containerized software without directly engaging with the container itself.
+- `container-mod` works well with CCR's existing module based environment, enabling use of containerized software without direct container interaction.
 - Users can load and unload container modules in a predictable and consistent way, just as they would with traditionally installed applications.
 - Container modules can work across different CCR software releases, improving portability and reproducibility.
+- Container modules can be generated in shared directories, allowing research groups to create easily accessible modules for all members.

 **Limitations:**